joaouriel10/joaouriel10/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computer">

 ### Welcome to my GitHub 🎇
-My name is Joao Uriel, I am 24 years old and most of the time I spend developing in PHP, NodeJS and NodeTs, I continue to learn React.
+My name is Joao Uriel, I am 25 years old and most of the time I spend developing in PHP, NodeJS and React.
 Below you can find the areas in which I work and study.

 ### :clipboard: Technologies: